ns-rse/git-collaboration/episodes/hooks.md

 > 'Note about fast-forwards' section of 'git push --help' for details.
 ```

-A simple addition you can add to the `.git/hooks/pre-push` script is to have it `git pull` before attempting to make a
+A simple addition you can add to the `.git/hooks/pre-push` script is to have it `git fetch` before attempting to make a
 `git push` which will mean you are unlikely to see the above message in the future.

 ``` bash